Will Smith Player Props: Dodgers vs. Angels

-Will Smith -- with an on-base percentage of .311 in his past 10 games, 81 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers versus the Los Angeles Angels, with Griffin Canning on the mound, on July 7 at 10:10 PM ET.
+Will Smith -- .216 average over his past 10 games -- will be in action for the Los Angeles Dodgers against the Los Angeles Angels, with Reid Detmers on the hill, on July 8 at 9:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Pirates.
+He hit a home run while going 3-for-5 in his last game against the Angels.

 Will Smith Game Info & Props vs. the Angels